pettersand/builder/devlog.md

+## 27/11-23

+Spending most of my time researching topics related to an upcoming interview.
+Hopefully more time and energy for this project later this week!

 ## 25/11-23

 I have a better understanding of the data flow I'm aiming for now, and will start iteratively implementing it and planning out the JSON structure.
 Still a bit stumped on how I want to handle going from a reactive template, to a more constant cell format for adding exercises and assigning "location" tags for the cells.